 - Did the majority of students get the easiest problems correct?
 Usually, my exit tickets would go from easiest question to hardest question.
 I would not look at the hardest problems to gauge understanding.
 Remember this is the first day a student has seen this material.
 It will take time and exposure before students are rocking the more rigorous problems.
 The more challenging problems would serve the purpose of keeping fast workers from finishing early and to see any additional misconceptions.
 (The percent of students mastering a concept before moving on is going to depend on your students.
 My goal was usually around 75%.)

 - How have students done on this skill historically?
 The longer you have been teaching, the more you understand how long it takes students to master certain skills.
 Multiplying fractions – one day.
 Dividing decimals – forever.

 Sometimes exit tickets that do not demonstrate mastery don’t actually necessitate reteaching the entire lesson.
 It might mean that I have one quick key point to clarify before moving on.
 The best part is that I don’t have to wait until the end of the day to fix my delivery.

-In addition, it allows students to communicate with you about their needs.
-This idea comes from Erica Stewart, who has students evaluate their understanding at the bottom.
-Students simply circle their understanding.
+In addition, it allows students to communicate their needs with you.
+This idea comes from Erica Stewart who has students evaluate their understanding at the bottom of their exit ticket.

 Should I Grade Exit Tickets?

 I do not grade exit tickets if it is the first day that I have taught a skill.
-Occasionally, I do take a grade on subsequent days where students are not learning new material but are practicing material that has already been taught.
+Occasionally, I do take a grade (if I need it) on subsequent days where students are not learning new material, but practicing material that has already been taught.
 Exit tickets are not a primary source of grades, but I do use the data they give me to drive instruction.